krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 Many things in Rust are expressions, perhaps more than you're used to, especially if you come from C or C++.
 But this can be used to your advantage, as it allows for more expressive flexibility.
-In this case, the `loop` is an expression too, and the last thing in the `main` method.
+In this case, the `loop` is an expression too, and the last thing in the `main` function.
-This means the result of the `loop` expression is the result of the `main` method.
+This means the result of the `loop` expression is the result of the `main` function.
 That's why we can `break` with a value.

 #### The `desert!` macro